-NEW!
-The National Foundation for Infections Diseases (NFID) has created a new resource, Adult Pneumoccocal Vaccination Guide for HCPs, which provides an outline of CDC's adult pneumococcal vaccination schedule.
+RESOURCE: The National Foundation for Infectious Diseases (NFID) has created a new resource, Adult Pneumococcal Vaccination Guide for HCPs, which provides an outline of CDC's adult pneumococcal vaccination schedule.
 In addition, the NFID has updated their Public Health Resources and Toolkit, Pneumococcal Disease Professional Practice Toolkit, and their Professional Practice Toolkit.

 For adults there is only one PPSV available at this time, Pneumovax 23 (Merck).
 PPV23, or PPV, is an inactivated vaccine and is licensed in the United States.

 Breastfeeding is not a contraindication to PPSV.
 The vaccine does not adversely affect the safety of breastfeeding women or their infants.
 Providers should make every effort to vaccinate medically high-risk women before they become pregnant.
 The vaccine is not contraindicated during pregnancy, but it has not been specifically studied among pregnant women.

 Smoking is the single largest independent variable predisposing nonelderly, immunocompetent adults to invasive pneumococcal disease.
 ACIP also includes smoking as an indication for PPSV.